Saint Hubert

 that he sought it on many occasions, but unsuccessfully.
 He distributed his

-episcopal revenues among the poor, was diligent
+episcopal revenues among the poor,

-in fasting and prayer, and became
+was diligent in fasting and prayer,

-from Maastrict to Liège with
+Lambert's remains from Maastrict to Liège with

 great pomp and ceremonial, several neighboring bishops assisting.